 Building Unshakeable Teams: A Front-Line Manager's Guide to Fostering Resilience

-"I lost two key team members last month, we're behind on our Q4 targets, and my inbox is overflowing with urgent requests.
-Some days, I wonder if I'm cut out for this role at all."
+"I lost two key team members last month, we're behind on our Q4 targets, and my inbox is overflowing with urgent requests."

 The Reality Check: Resilience Isn't What You Think